MFalam/WECaps/README.md

 ## Benchmarks

-EGWCaps can be evaluated on 4 benchmarks MNIST, FashionMNIST, SmallNORB, and CIFAR10.
+EGWCaps can be evaluated on 4 benchmarks: MNIST, FashionMNIST, SmallNORB, and CIFAR10.

 ## Usage